 Marketers are always seeking innovative ways to target prospects.
-These days, B2B marketers are transitioning from traditional marketing to a more personalized account-based marketing (ABM).
+These days, B2B marketers are transitioning from traditional marketing and other forms such as affiliate marketing to more personalized account-based marketing (ABM).
 In fact, around 80% of B2B organizations are already implementing the ABM strategy.

-> Account-based marketing trends have shifted the focus from quantity to quality-organizations are focusing on generating fewer, but qualified leads that are more likely to buy their product/service.
+Account-based marketing trends have shifted the focus from quantity to quality-organizations are focusing on generating fewer, but qualified leads that are more likely to buy their product/service.
 An ABM based-approach helps them focus resources on campaigns optimized for specific accounts.
 According to a survey by ITSMA, ABM delivers the highest ROI out of all the B2B marketing strategies.

 However simple it may sound, an ABM-based approach isn’t easy to implement.
 ABM requires organizations to refocus their efforts around specific accounts, especially on social media.
 In this blog, we will discuss everything related to account-based marketing and how you can deploy social media for B2B account-based marketing.
 So, let’s begin without further ado.